NotCras/Pump-Control-Program/README.md

 # Program Usage
 Make sure to read all instructions before trying to run it yourself.
 Setup will continue to be made as simple as possible.

-### Setting up the Code
+## Setting up the Code

 Perform the steps in the given order and you should be all set.
 I will try to make the instructions simple.

-*Getting the Smoothieboard Ready*
+### Getting the Smoothieboard Ready

-Follow the directions given on the [smoothieboard website]().
+Follow the directions to set up the board given on the [smoothieboard website](http://smoothieware.org/3d-printer-guide).
 Provided in the config folder is the configuration file we used as a reference.

-*Getting the Raspberry Pi Ready*
+### Getting the Raspberry Pi Ready

 For the pi ethernet, we need to set a static IP address on this and on the computer its running on.